NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 # QGIS Density Analysis Plugin

 This plugin adds additional density heatmap algorithms to QGIS including geohash, H3, styled heatmap, and polygon density maps.
 It adds a vector density heatmap explorer to examine hotspot areas of greatest concentrations.
 It wraps the QGIS Heatmap (Kernel Density Estimation) algorithm into a new version that automatically styles the layer and allows the user to specify the cell size in various units of measure and not just the units of the layer's CRS.
-It provides an algorithm to create a raster density map of polygons.
+It provides an algorithm to create a raster density of polygons.
 It has processing algorithms to create a gradient style, random style, and raster pseudocolor style so that they can be used in QGIS models.
 Another tool allows a copied style or a .qml file to be pasted onto all selected layers.
 Once installed, the plugin is located under ***Plugins->Density analysis*** in the QGIS menu, on the toolbar, and can be found in the *Processing Toolbox* under *Density analysis*.
 This shows plugin from the main menu with ***Geohash density algorithms*** expanded.

 <div style="text-align:center"><img src="help/menu.jpg" alt="Density Analysis"></div>